 - 1. Students who attend the Homecoming, Prom or Mistletoe may be dismissed from school after being in attendance for (4) four periods the day of the event.
 Students must be in attendance for 4 periods. - 2.
-If the event is on a Saturday, the same applies for the school day prior to the event. - 3.
+If an event takes place over the weekend, students must be in attendance for a full day on the last school day prior to the event. - 3.
 No one over twenty (20) years of age will be permitted to attend Prom, Mistletoe or other school sanctioned dances.
 All outside guests (non- Ambridge and former Ambridge students) must complete the required and necessary paperwork in order to attend. - 4.
 Students with attendance concerns may be prohibited from attending or participating in these events. - 5.
 Students must be passing four (4) one (1) credit courses during the 9 weeks in which the event occurs.
 Students not meeting this standard are not permitted to attend these special school events. - 6.
 Additionally, students who have received a Level 3 offense or higher during the academic year may only attend special events following administrative review and approval, which may be reasonably withheld.